Latest Posts

 • Pure awareness is heaven

-What are your thoughts on life after death?
+What will life after death be like?: What are your thoughts on life after death?
 Where do you think we go when we die?
 Perhaps you think you’ll live eternally in a heavenly paradise surrounded by your loved ones.
-Maybe you don’t believe any of that stuff… Continue reading
+Maybe… Continue reading

 Pure awareness is heaven